RalphHightower/blog/_posts/2024/09/2024-09-12-DonaldTrumpFuckingIdiot.md

 But it has become too unwieldy to keep it updated, so I switched to the blogging format.

 I was an independent voter, prior to Trump.
 I thought that it was a publicity stunt when he announced his run for president.
 There was no way in hell that I'd vote for Trump.
 I didn't think that Trump had a snowballs chance in hell of winning.
-But watching **The Apprentice: White House** unfold, and watching the sycophants and acolytes of the Trump Party cower in fear of Trump, I'm a Democrat straight party voter until the Trump Party dies and sanity returns returns to the Republican Party.
+But watching **The Apprentice: White House** unfold, and watching the sycophants and acolytes of the Trump Party cower in fear of Trump, I'm a Democrat straight party voter until the Trump Party dies and sanity returns returns to the [Trumpian Party](https://www.gop.com/).

 Both political parties fucked up in 2016!

 - The Democrats chose Hillary because it was *"her turn"*.
-- Whereas the Republicans chose the worst of the worst.
-The Republican Party died in 2016.
+- Whereas the [Trumpians](https://www.gop.com/) chose the worst of the worst.
+The [Trumpian Party](https://www.gop.com/) died in 2016.
 It is now the Trump Party, and also his legal defense fund for business, personal, and also government legal problems.

-The Republican Party died in July 2016, when the convention chose the most temperamental, volatile, unfit, and unqualified candidate among the *"Dirty Two Dozen"*.
+The [Trumpian Party](https://www.gop.com/) died in July 2016, when the convention chose the most temperamental, volatile, unfit, and unqualified candidate among the *"Dirty Two Dozen"*.
 It is now known as the Trump Party.

 Characteristics of Trump: